A. Surrender of License.

 (f) An agreement that the respondent may not apply for reinstatement of the license.

-(2) Unless the Board determines that disclosure of the surrender is not in the public interest, a letter of surrender is a final order of the Board and is a public record under State Government Article, §10-611, Annotated Code of Maryland.
+(2) Unless the Board determines that disclosure of the surrender is not in the public interest, a letter of surrender is a final order of the Board and is a public record under the General Provisions Article, §4-101 et seq., Annotated Code of Maryland.

 B. Hearings on Charges or Notice of Initial Denial.